SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The process was repeated several times in order to remove ...
 In an attempt to make each interviewee feel as comfortable as possible, the interviewer ...

-## Describing Methods
+## Describing the process: other phrases expressing purpose

-> Describing the process: other phrases expressing purpose
+↑ Describing Methods

 For the purpose of height measurement, subjects were asked to stand ...
 For the purpose of analysis, 2 segments were extracted from each ...
 For the estimation of protein concentration, 100 μL of protein sample was mixed with ...

-## Describing Methods
+## Describing the process: typical verbs in the passive form

-> Describing the process: typical verbs in the passive form
+↑ Describing Methods

 The data _were normalised_ using ...
 Descriptive data _were generated_ for all variables.